mightbemartinnguyen/Full-Stack-MERN-Website/README.md

 ## Overview

 This project is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It demonstrates the implementation of a dynamic, responsive web application with a RESTful API backend, user authentication, and CRUD operations.
+It demonstrates the implementation of a dynamic, responsive web application with a RESTful API backend, and CRUD operations.

 ## Features

-- **User Authentication**: Register and login functionality with JWT-based authentication.
 - **CRUD Operations**: Create, Read, Update, and Delete functionalities for managing data.
 - **Responsive Design**: Ensures the application is accessible and visually appealing on all devices.
 - **RESTful API**: Backend API built with Express.js to handle client requests and interact with MongoDB.